 Gluing Metal to Rubber is much more common than you might think, so it’s not particularly difficult to bond.
 Just think about how much rubber and steel are in the plumbing systems in your own house.
 Those have to be stuck together somehow!

-Because this is such a common adhesion, there are countless products out there which cater to this exact material pairing.
+Because this is such a common adhesion, there are countless products out there that cater to this exact material pairing.

 In general, the best glue for Metal to Rubber is J-B Weld original.
 It bonds extremely well to both Metal and harder rubbers, but it sacrifices some flexibility.

-It’s waterproof, completely flexible, and bonds fast to both Metal and Rubber, however it doesn’t bond as strongly to metal as J-B Weld.
+It’s waterproof, completely flexible, and bonds fast to both Metal and Rubber, however, it doesn’t bond as strongly to metallic surfaces as J-B Weld.

 Weigh up your options, and have a look at the amazon reviews for each product before you decide which best suits your needs.